c0y0h/ME5413/README.md

 ii.
 Results:    Image files

 ### Execution process
-1. Download retrained model and put it in the Code file** [DeepLabv3plusResnet18CamVid](https://ssd.mathworks.com/supportfiles/vision/data/deeplabv3plusResnet18CamVid.zip)
+1. Download retrained model and put it in the Code file

+[DeepLabv3plusResnet18CamVid](https://ssd.mathworks.com/supportfiles/vision/data/deeplabv3plusResnet18CamVid.zip)

-2. Open Task2 file with MATLAB
+2. Open "Task2" file with MATLAB
-3. Enter Code file and run "Execution_2A.m" (Question 2A) and will find result images in Results file
+3. Enter "Code" file and run "Execution_2A.m" (Question 2A) and will find result images in "Results" file
-3. Enter Code file and run "Execution_2B.m" (Question 2B) and will find result images in Results file
+3. Enter "Code" file and run "Execution_2B.m" (Question 2B) and will find result images in "Results" file

 ## Bonus Task: Implementation in ROS
 1. Perform Lidar Clustering in ROS by subscribing to the topic - /me5413/lidar_top